gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    Output

-   --in-mib             Display the estimated result in table with MiB. (default: false) --in-short           Display the estimated result in table in short form. (default: false) --json               Output as JSON. (default: false)
+   --estimate           Skip all the information except the estimate result. (default: false) --in-mib             Display the estimated result in table with MiB. (default: false) --in-short           Display the estimated result in table in short form. (default: false) --json               Output as JSON. (default: false)